Mark Richardson, Ph.D. – Executive Director

 Alison Carlin – Administrative Assistant

 Alison Carlin received her Bachelor of Science degree in Criminal Justice from Virginia Commonwealth University in 2012.
 Prior to joining the staff at NAMI Central Virginia, Alison worked for animal welfare nonprofits in Virginia for nearly nine years.
 Her work’s focus was on the people part of animal shelters: managing various operations-driven departments from volunteer programs to event planning to humane education and more.
-Alison’s passion for charitable work and commitment to her community led her to NAMI-CVA, where she is now responsible for providing administrative support to the rest of the group.
+Alison’s passion for charitable work and commitment to her community led her to NAMI-CVA, where she is now responsible for providing administrative support to the group.